danny00747/tfe-report/src/06_requirements.md

 Prototyping methodology has many software development life cycle (**SDLC**) phases, at the first stage, all non-functional and functional application requirements are gathered from the stakeholder through multiple conversations, then the second stage was about presenting the designed prototype in order to identify its flaws from his perspective.
-The third stage was about refining the prototype according to the gathered feedback.
+Refining the prototype according to the gathered feedback was done in the third stage.

 ## Requirements Analysis